mtomasini/mtomasini.github.io/_pages/about.md

 I am also passionate about teaching: it is the duty of any person with knowledge to try and pass it to other people, and in particular to the new generations.
 That is why I am always happy to pursue projects of scientific dissemination.

 In my free time I like to practice endurance sports and to try out ever new hobbies.
 In the past, among other things, I studied the art of magic (intended as illusion, not as dark magic), acting in theater, solving rubik's cubes fast, singing in choirs, playing piano and guitar, played and refereed [tchoukball](https://www.youtube.com/watch?v=GaMCX6JpjXs)...
-Currently, I'm taking a serious interest in visual astronomy.
+Currently, the hobbies that I spend most time thinking about are running long distances, visual astronomy and astrophotography, and chess.

 ***